ataraxie/e4-framework/README.md

 While a virtual user in E4 can execute arbitrarily many actions, each virtual user in this test package executes only one action.
 These actions are called in a loop, which means that in this example a virtual user will always execute the same actions.

-The `virtual users vs. actions` will therefore have 6 columns (virtual users) and only one row (actions).
+A `virtual users vs. actions` matrix will therefore have 6 lines (virtual users) and only one column (actions).

 <table style="text-align: left">
 	<tr><th>Commentor</th><td>AddRandomCommentAction</td></tr>